jonataslaw/getx/documentation/en_US/state_management.md

 user().name; // notice that is the user variable, not the class (variable has lowercase u)
 ```

-You don't have to work with sets if you don't want to. you can use the "assign 'and" assignAll "api.
+You don't have to work with sets if you don't want to. you can use the "assign" and "assignAll" api.
 The "assign" api will clear your list, and add a single object that you want to start there.
 The "assignAll" api will clear the existing list and add any iterable objects that you inject into it.